zoobzio/tracez/README.md

 [![Go Version](https://img.shields.io/github/go-mod/go-version/zoobzio/tracez)](go.mod)
 [![Release](https://img.shields.io/github/v/release/zoobzio/tracez)](https://github.com/zoobzio/tracez/releases)

-A minimal, primitive distributed tracing library for Go applications.
+A minimal span collection library for Go applications - a building block for observability systems.

-## Overview

-tracez focuses on span collection and export without the complexity of full OpenTelemetry.
-It's designed for systems that need basic distributed tracing with predictable performance and resource usage.

-**When to use tracez:**
+## What tracez Actually Is

+tracez collects spans within your Go application for local performance analysis or export to APM systems.
+It's a **primitive** - the foundation you build observability on, not a complete tracing solution.

+**What span collection enables:**
+- Feed APM systems (Datadog, New Relic, Jaeger) with performance data
+- Local performance analysis during development
+- Identify slow operations and bottlenecks
+- Understand code execution paths
+- Measure resource usage patterns

+**tracez is NOT:**
+- Distributed tracing (no cross-service correlation)
+- An APM system (no UI, no analysis tools)
+- A metrics system (spans only, not counters/gauges)
+- A logging framework (structured performance data only)

+## When to Use tracez

+**Use tracez when building:**
+- Custom APM integrations
+- Performance monitoring tools
+- Development profiling utilities
-- OpenTelemetry feels like overkill for your needs
+- Lightweight observability for libraries
-- You want predictable performance (1.84M+ spans/sec single-threaded, 3.92M+ parallel)
-- Zero external dependencies matter
+- Systems where you control the entire span pipeline

+**Use OpenTelemetry instead when:**
-- You need thread-safety without complexity
+- You need actual distributed tracing across services
-- Backpressure protection is essential

-**When to use OpenTelemetry instead:**
-- You need vendor-specific integrations
+- Vendor-specific integrations are required
-- Automatic instrumentation is required
+- Automatic instrumentation is needed
-- Standards compliance is critical
+- Standards compliance (W3C Trace Context) is critical
+- Cross-process correlation is required
+- You want a complete solution, not a building block

-### Key Features
+## Core Features

 - **Minimal Dependencies**: Standard library only
-- **Thread-Safe**: Concurrent operations across goroutines
+- **Thread-Safe**: Safe concurrent operations across goroutines
-- **Backpressure Protection**: Spans dropped when buffers full (prevents OOM)
+- **Backpressure Protection**: Drops spans when buffers full (prevents OOM)
-- **Resource Management**: Proper cleanup and shutdown
-- **High Performance**: 1.84M spans/sec single-threaded, 3.92M spans/sec parallel (measured with race detection enabled)
+- **High Performance**: 1.84M spans/sec single-threaded, 3.92M spans/sec parallel
-- **Context Propagation**: Automatic parent-child span relationships
+- **Context Propagation**: Parent-child relationships within your process
-- **Memory Efficient**: Buffer shrinking and bounded growth
+- **Memory Efficient**: Bounded growth with automatic buffer shrinking

 ## Quick Start